Bg

 This regression can start causing sleep disruptions around 7 - 9 months old.
 8 month sleep regression signs include fighting sleep and increased night wakings.

-However, it's also common to see families form new habits during this period to cope with this phase — which often have the potential to disrupt sleep for longer periods.
+It's also common to see families form new habits during this period to cope with this phase — which often have the potential to disrupt sleep for longer periods.
 For example, if a child used to fall asleep without help but begins to be rocked to sleep at bedtime, this can lead to increased night waking in many cases.
 In order to improve sleep, it can be helpful to reset a baby's expectations at bedtime.

 8 month sleep regression signs